hakula139/REALMS/README.md

 {"data": true}
 ```

-We expect the following output.
+If the current user is logged in, you'll see the following message.

 ```text {.line-numbers}
 Online